 In determining the Alibaba Partnership director nominees who will stand for election to our board, the partnership committee will propose director nominees who will be voted on by all of the partners, and those nominees who receive a simple majority of the votes of the partners will be selected for these purposes.
 The director nominees of the Alibaba Partnership may be partners of the Alibaba Partnership or other qualified individuals who are not affiliated with the Alibaba Partnership.

 The Alibaba Partnership’s right to nominate or appoint up to a simple majority of our directors is conditioned on the Alibaba Partnership being governed by the partnership agreement in effect as of the completion of our initial public offering in September 2014, or as may be amended in accordance with its terms from time to time.
 Any amendment to the provisions of the partnership agreement relating to the purpose of the partnership, or to the manner in which the Alibaba Partnership exercises its right to nominate a simple majority of our directors, will be subject to the approval of the majority of our directors who are not nominees or appointees of the Alibaba Partnership and are “independent directors” within the meaning of Section 303A of the New York Stock Exchange Listed Company Manual.
-The provisions relating to nomination rights and procedures described above are incorporated in our articles of association.
-Pursuant to our articles of association, the Alibaba Partnership’s nomination rights and related provisions of our articles of association may only be changed upon the vote of shareholders representing 95% of the votes present in person or by proxy at a general meeting of shareholders.
+The provisions relating to nomination rights and procedures described above are incorporated in our Articles of Association.
+Pursuant to our Articles, the Alibaba Partnership’s nomination rights and related provisions of our Articles may only be changed upon the vote of shareholders representing 95% of the votes present in person or by proxy at a general meeting of shareholders.

-Our board of directors currently consists of eleven members, and five of these directors are Alibaba Partnership nominees.
-Pursuant to its right to nominate or appoint directors as discussed above, the Alibaba Partnership is entitled to nominate or appoint two additional directors to our board, which would increase the total number of directors to thirteen.
-We have entered into a voting agreement pursuant to which both SoftBank and Altaba have agreed to vote their shares in favor of the Alibaba Partnership director nominees at each annual general shareholders meeting so long as SoftBank owns at least 15% of our outstanding ordinary shares.
-Accordingly, for so long as SoftBank and Altaba remain substantial shareholders, we expect the Alibaba Partnership nominees will receive a majority of votes cast at any meeting for the election of directors and will be elected as directors.
+Our board of directors currently consists of ten members, and four of these directors are Alibaba Partnership nominees.
+Pursuant to its right to nominate or appoint directors as discussed above, the Alibaba Partnership is entitled to nominate or appoint one additional director to our board, which would increase the total number of directors to eleven.
+We have entered into a voting agreement pursuant to which SoftBank has agreed to vote its shares in favor of the Alibaba Partnership director nominees at each annual general shareholders meeting so long as SoftBank owns at least 15% of our outstanding ordinary shares.

 |Name||Gender||Year Joined Alibaba Group||Current Position with Alibaba Group or Related/Affiliated Companies|